tdignan87/QuizMania/README.md

 * Site will display my score and add it to the top scores.
 * Pop out nav appears when on tablet or mobile device.
 * Form works correctly for submitting ideas to the owner.
-* Answer buttons will change color if wrong or correct answer is selected.
+* Answer buttons will change colours if wrong or correct answer is selected.

 #### Expectations: